cfengine/documentation/reference/promise-types/files.markdown

 ### edit_template

-**Description:** The name of a special CFEngine template file to expand
+**Description:** The name of a Mustache or native-CFEngine template file to expand

-The template format uses inline tags to mark regions and classes.
+The default native-CFEngine template format (selected when `template_method` is `cfengine` or unspecified) uses inline tags to mark regions and classes.
 Each line represents an `insert_lines` promise, unless the promises are grouped into a block using:

 ```cf3
     [%CFEngine BEGIN %]